t0stiman/rr_better_ui_mod/README.md

 - Show a button in the 'Employees' menu that takes you to the steam profile of the selected player
 - Find multiplayer sessions by name as well as by reporting mark
 - Optionally hide password-protected lobbies
+- Setting the reverser to 10% will sometimes make the control window show 'N', and sometimes 10.
+This tweak makes it consistently show N.

 ## How to install